 A new initiative on the further development of a concept of different erosion systems will be presented and headed by Artyom Gusarov (Russia) (avgusarov@mail.ru) and shall result in a multiauthored review paper.
-Detailed information on this new initiative and the planned working steps will follow after the summer.
+Detailed information on this new initiative and the planned working steps will follow soon.